Veterinarians warn dog owners of rise in deadly parvovirus

 Parvo cases have also been on the rise since the pandemic, according to Sugar River Animal Hospital in New Hampshire, as some pet owners may have fallen behind on or skipped vaccinations altogether during lockdowns.

 “We see two to three parvo cases every day.
-There’s some days where I can see five or six,” Lunsford said.
+There are some days where I can see five or six,” Lunsford said.
 “It’s sad to see sick animals come in.”

 The cost of treating the virus can also be substantial.
 One veterinarian told Nexstar’s WDAF it can cost as much as $2,000 to care for an unvaccinated pup with parvo.
 The virus requires immediate care, since an untreated animal can die within a week.